 Children explore a broad spectrum of occupations at a young age.
 These include things like being a police officer or firefighter, a teacher or a footballer.

 Ask a group of children what they want to be when they’re older and you’ll get the usual answers.
 But there are so many other opportunities out there.
-Check out our blog on the top 15 jobs every child wants to do.

 As children get older, the childhood dreams of saving animals or fighting fires fizzle out.
 Instead, they are replaced with the thoughts of exams and grades.
 So when they finish high school, they might have good grades, but they have no idea of what careers are out there.